1npo/encamp/README.md

 # encamp

-A lightweight tool for provisioning a fleet of Debian machines and keeping their user configurations synchronized.
+The tool I use to provision new Debian systems and keeping their user configurations synchronized.

+This is a personal project - read the contents before running these scripts on your machine.

 ## Contents